isabelleviraldo/rgb_points/READ_ME_docker.txt

-***in each window, do $ source /opt/ros2_ws/install/setup.bash***
+***in each window, do $ source /opt/ros2_ws/install/setup.bash*** MUST BE RUNNING ROS WITH LIDAR AND ZED CAMERA
+MUST BE RUNNING AHC AHC_node: do $ cat AHC_info.txt for details

-- to run the node, do once: $ ros2 run rgb_points <cat MENU.txt to see options>
+- to run the node, do once: $ ros2 run rgb_points <do $ cat MENU.txt to see options>

 Opening more windows in the same docker image:
 1. on local machine, find container NAMES with $ docker ps